-Using Creo Parametric to Sketch the Jig, Design_1a
+Using Creo Parametric to Sketch the Jig, Design\1a

-- Step 1: Start Creo Parametric by double-clicking with the LMB on the Creo Parametric icon on the desktop, or from the Program list: Creo Parametric. - Step 2: Set your working directory by selecting the Select Working Directory icon in the Home ribbon.
+- Step 1: Start Creo Parametric by double-clicking with the LMB on the Creo Parametric icon on the desktop, or from the Program list: Creo Parametric - Step 2: Set your working directory by selecting the Select Working Directory icon in the Home ribbon.
 Locate your working directory, and then pick OK.
 See Figure 3-46. - Step 3: Create a new sketch by picking the New icon at the top of the screen (Figure 3-47), or by selecting File>New. - Step 4: Select Sketch and name the sketch, "exercise1a".
 Pick OK.
 See Figure 3-48. - Step 5: Select the Rectangle tool, and then draw a rectangle as shown below by selecting the location of two of its opposite diagonal corners using the LMB.
 Don't worry about its size right now.
 See Figure 3-49.
 The icon lets you know this line is horizontal.
-The indicates that the line is vertical. - Step 6: Select the Line tool and draw the "L-shaped" tab on the left end of the base.
+The icon indicates that the line is vertical. - Step 6: Select the Line tool and draw the backward "L-shaped" tab on the left end of the base.
+Be sure to return to the starting point by drawing the last horizontal line.
 Place the cursor near the upper left corner of the base.
-Creo Parametric will use the same point as previously defined when an X and a circle appear over the top of the point as shown in Figure 3-50.
-Draw a short vertical line (left end of L shape).
-When drawing the upper horizontal line and the left vertical line of the tab, extend the lines until the symbol appears.
-When drawing the top horizontal line of the tab, again extend the line until the symbol appears.
+Creo Parametric will use the same point as previously defined when an X and a box appear over the top of the point as shown in Figure 3-50.
+Draw a short vertical line (left end of the backward L shape).
+When drawing the upper horizontal line and the left vertical line of the tab, extend the lines until the = symbol appears.
+When drawing the top horizontal line of the tab, again extend the line until the = symbol appears.